GV945-7-AU-CO:

 By the end of the module, the students should be able to: (i) understand and identify the central problems for governance in an anarchic world; (ii) identify and explain key concepts for the analysis of international institutions; (iii) use theories to analyse the role of international institutions in world politics; (iv) demonstrate analytical and critical thinking skills when analysing political phenomena.

-By the end of the module, the students should be able to:
+By the end of this module, students will be expected to be able to:

-6. Communicate ideas in different formats (written essays, poster elaboration and presentation).
+- Communicate ideas in different formats (written essays, poster elaboration and presentation).

 Topics:

-Global governance and institutional complexity.
+- Global governance and institutional complexity.

-Skills development: How to read a political science academic paper
+- Skills development: How to read a political science academic paper.

-Theories: The puzzle of cooperation in an anarchic world
+- Theories: The puzzle of cooperation in an anarchic world.

-Why do countries use (formal or informal) institutions?
+- Why do countries use (formal or informal) institutions?

-Skills development: How to choose and justify a research question
+- Skills development: How to choose and justify a research question.

-Participation in international institutions: Membership
+- Participation in international institutions: Membership.

-Selection and compliance.
-Enforcement and sanctions
+- Selection and compliance.
+Enforcement and sanctions.

-Skills development: Formulating testable hypotheses
+- Skills development: Formulating testable hypotheses.

-Decision-making and performance of international institutions
+- Decision-making and performance of international institutions.

-Effects of international institutions on states: Socialization and diffusion
+- Effects of international institutions on states: Socialization and diffusion.

-Skills development: How to deal with/incorporate feedback
+- Skills development: How to deal with/incorporate feedback.

-Effects of international institutions on states: conditionality and rewards
+- Effects of international institutions on states: conditionality and rewards.

-Skills development: How to make a poster
+- Skills development: How to make a poster.

-Institutional change and death of international institutions
+- Institutional change and death of international institutions.

-Skills development: Poster presentation
+- Skills development: Poster presentation.

-This is a 10-week module.
-This module will be delivered with a weekly interactive seminar, in person or virtual depending on circumstances.
-All materials will be available in electronic format at the beginning of the term, to make planning easier for students.
-All sessions will be preceded by a Moodle (very short) reading quiz to ensure meaningful participation and help students to keep up with the pace of the module, and the scaffolding of concepts and skills.
-Face-to-face teaching and discussions will be synchronously delivered for students not able to attend, and available after the session via Listen Again.
-Because this is a research-led taught module, but PGT students may have heterogenous abilities and previous experience, half of the sessions will devote some time to the development of useful skills to succeed in the module assignments – which are transferable to other modules and the dissertation.
-Weekly reading quizzes will encourage the gradual understanding of class materials and foster meaningful in-class participation.
+This is a research-led taught module, but PGT students may have heterogenous abilities and previous experience, half of the sessions will devote some time to the development of useful skills to succeed in the module assignments – which are transferable to other modules and the dissertation.
 Students are encouraged (and expected) to submit questions electronically and to attend to academic support hours.

 -